Alfresco/docs-alfresco/insight-engine/latest/install/options.md

 2. Extract the Search and Insight Engine distribution.

     By default, the contents of alfresco-insight-engine-distribution-2.0.x.zip are decompressed in a root folder as /alfresco-insight-engine.
-See [Search and Insight Engine directory structure](../concepts/solr-directories.md) for more details.
+See [Configuring Alfresco Search and Insight Engine]({% link insight-engine/latest/config/index.md %}#Search and Insight Engine directory structure) for more details.

 3. Configure HTTP.